opencv/opencv/modules/core/doc/operations_on_arrays.rst

     mixChannels( &rgba, 1, out, 2, from_to, 4 );

-.. note:: Unlike many other new-style C++ functions in OpenCV (see the introduction section and :ocv:func:`Mat::create` ), ``mixChannels`` requires the destination arrays to be pre-allocated before calling the function.
+.. note:: Unlike many other new-style C++ functions in OpenCV (see the introduction section and :ocv:func:`Mat::create` ), ``mixChannels`` requires the output arrays to be pre-allocated before calling the function.

 .. seealso::